Sound of Freedom (film): Plot

 Sympathizing with Ballard's decision, Frost secretly persuades the staff of the U.S. Embassy in Colombia to assist him however they can.
 With Jorge acting as a middleman, Ballard, Vampiro, and Delgado pose as sex traffickers and convince Katy to sell them 54 children, enabling the police to identify and arrest her team while dismantling her operation.
 Rocío is not among the freed youths.
 Beforehand, Ballard set up the traffickers' lawyer, Carne, to look like a snitch, while they pretend to get detained too.

 After interrogating one of Katy's associates, Fuego, and revealing a photo of a dead Carne, unaware of the circumstances of Carne's death, Fuego breaks and tells Jorge that Rocío was sold to FARC, entrenched deep in the Amazon natural region.
 Jorge informs Ballard that there is no way to retrieve the girl, because the region is a largely unmapped jungle wilderness, and any rebel territory is a no-fly zone for the Colombian government.
-Vampiro notes that medical personnel are allowed to enter on humanitarian grounds, and Jorge reluctantly agrees to help them obtain documentation to pose as doctors.
+Vampiro notes that medical personnel are allowed to enter on humanitarian grounds, and Jorge reluctantly agrees to help them obtain documentation to pose as doctors for the United Nations (UN).
 During the journey south, the rebels refuse to let Vampiro enter, and Ballard is forced to continue by himself.

 Tim gains access to the FARC camp where Rocío is being held and learns that she is the personal sex slave for a FARC leader, El Alacrán ("The Scorpion"), and, along with others, is required to mash coca leaves to produce cocaine.
 At night, Ballard is forced to kill El Alacrán while freeing Rocío, and despite the rebels pursuing and firing on them, he gets her to safety.
 Before they part, he gives her back the necklace Miguel gave him earlier.
 Rocío is finally returned to her father and brother, and the family returns back to Honduras.

 An epilogue says that Tim Ballard testified before the United States Congress and states that his testimony resulted in laws being passed that require the government to cooperate with foreign countries on sex trafficking investigations.
 The epilogue also claims that there are more people enslaved today than at any other time in history, including when slavery was legal.